Testimony ends in Barnett’s Capitol riot trial

 Gordon asked Barnett what the Third Amendment says.
 He didn't know.

-Gordon then asked about the Fourth Amendment, Seventh Amendment and Twelfth Amendments.
+Gordon then asked about the Fourth Amendment, Seventh Amendment and 12th Amendment.

 "I have mainly focused on the First and Second Amendments, and I love my Constitution because I know my forefathers wrote it to keep our country free," said Barnett.